-By including a source IP address and source IP mask in the DSG Classifier, Source-Filtered Multicast and Source-Specific Multicast [RFC 3569] like operations can be used.
+By including a source IP address and source IP mask in the DSG Classifier, Source-Filtered Multicast, and Source-Specific Multicast [RFC 3569] like operations can be used.
 The DSG Agent is not required to support source IP mask values other than 255.255.255.255 in DSG Classifiers that include a destination IP address in the range indicated for source-specific multicast [RFC 3171].

 Note: When using a [RFC 1112] derived MAC address, the format of a DSG Tunnel will be identical to that of a standard IP Multicast packet over DOCSIS.
-The difference between a DSG Tunnel and an IP Multicast over DOCSIS session is the signaling protocol for setting up the session.
+The difference between a DSG Tunnel and an IP Multicast over

+DOCSIS session is the signaling protocol for setting up the session.
 The DSG Tunnel uses the DCD Message, while the standard multicast session over DOCSIS would be using IGMP.

 Note: By default, DOCSIS 1.0 cable modems forward multicast traffic onto the home network.
-This can be avoided by using a unicast (individual) DSG Tunnel Address or by programming the downstream address filters in the CM (through SNMP) to reject the DSG Multicast traffic.
-Refer to [RFC 2669] for details on the CM filters.
+This can be avoided by programming the downstream address filters in the CM (through SNMP) to reject the DSG Multicast traffic.
+Refer to [RFC 4639] for details on the CM filters.
+Refer to Section 5.2.2.5, MAC Addressing for DSG Tunnels, for further considerations about the use of unicast DSG tunnel addresses.71